-- 2.8.
-This is quite evident if one looks at the IN of FATF Recommendation 8 and at the FATF Methodology for assessing technical compliance with the FATF Recommendations and the effectiveness of AML/CFT systems (hereinafter: The Methodology).
-The FATF documents outline five types of measures that countries should take in regard to NPOs, i.e. - 2.8.1. taking a risk-based approach (RBA to the NPO sector); - 2.8.2. sustained outreach to the NPO sector concerning TF issues; - 2.8.3. targeted risk-based supervision or monitoring of NPOs; - 2.8.4. effective information gathering and investigation, and - 2.8.5. effective capacity to respond international requests for information about NPO of concern: none of these measures requires the NPO sector to be subject to the full range of AML/CFT requirements as FIs and DNFBPs as it is currently the case in Uganda. - 2.9.
-The goal of preventing NPOs from TF abuse, underlying the FATF Recommendations, is also confirmed in the Methodology's definition of Immediate Outcome 10: "Terrorists, terrorist organization and terrorist financiers are prevented from raising, moving and using funds, and from abusing the NPO sector".
-However, this needs to be done without disrupting or discouraging legitimate NPO activities, as highlighted in Core issue 10 2 to IO10. - 2.10.
-Another important aspect to highlight is that the requirements of FATF recommendation 8 and the measures mentioned above are not meant to apply indiscriminately to each NPO that meets the FATF definition of NPO.
+8. This is quite evident if one looks at the IN of FATF Recommendation 8 and at the FATF Methodology for assessing technical compliance with the FATF Recommendations and the effectiveness of AML/CFT systems (hereinafter: the Methodology).
+The FATF documents outline five types of measures that countries should take in regard to NPOs, i.e. 1) taking a risk-based approach (RBA to the NPO sector); 2) sustained outreach to the NPO sector concerning TF issues; targeted risk-based supervision or monitoring of NPOs; 4) effective information gathering and investigation, and 5) effective capacity to respond international requests for information about NPO of concern: none of these measures requires the NPO sector to be subject to the full range of AML/CFT requirements as FIs and DNFBPs as it is currently the case in Uganda.

+9. The goal of preventing NPOs from TF abuse, underlying the FATF Recommendations, is also confirmed in the Methodology's definition of Immediate Outcome 10: "Terrorists, terrorist organization and terrorist financiers are prevented from raising, moving and using funds, and from abusing the NPO sector".

+However, this needs to be done without disrupting or discouraging legitimate NPO activities, as highlighted in Core issue 2 to IO10.

+Another important aspect to highlight is 10. that the requirements of FATF recommendation 8 and the measures mentioned above are not meant to apply indiscriminately to each NPO that meets the FATF definition of NPO.
 The 2012 revision of the FATF Recommendations emphasized the importance of risk assessment and of taking a risk-based approach (RBA) in the implementation of the FATF recommendations.
 Recommendation 8 on NPO underwent another important change in 2016 when it was clarified that not all NPOs are high risk and intended to be addressed by R.8, but only a specific subset of NPOs, which countries need to identify.
-The requirements envisaged by FATF Recommendation 8 apply only to this specific subset of NPOs, identified by the country has having a higher risk of TF abuse.
+The requirements envisaged bv FATE Recommendation 8 apply only to this specific subset of NPOs, identified by the country as having a higher risk of TF abuse.